Yayure/emoji-line-break.js/README.md

 English | [简体中文](./README.ZH-CN.md)

-#emoji-line-break.js
+# emoji-line-break.js

 Split emoji string into an array.
-The purpose is to solve the problem of line wrapping drawn on Canvas with emoji string. (demo: [https://yayure.github.io/emoji-line-break.js](https://yayure.github.io/emoji-line-break.js))
+The purpose is to solve the problem of line wrapping drawn on Canvas with emoji string. ([demo](https://yayure.github.io/emoji-line-break.js))

 ## Installation
 ### Nodejs